DIRACGrid/DIRACOS/docs/30_generatingDIRACOS.md

 The current test consist in a python files that will try to import pretty much all the python modules used in DIRAC, and make sure they are taken from diracos directory.

-The test files (`testrc` and `testImports.py`) are in the repository that you checked out for the config, under tests/integrations.
+The test files (`test_sumlink.sh`, `knowBrokenLinks.txt` and `testImports.py`) are in the repository that you checked out for the config, under tests/integrations.

 ```